terjekol/ChuckNorrisFacts/ChuckNorrisFacts/ChuckNorrisFacts/article/article.md

 It calls another method `Login()` to do the authentication, sending it the email address and password that the user has entered.
 It fires an event, which we will later work on in  `FactsView`.
-On success it shows the logout panel and hides the login panel.
+On success, it shows the log out panel and hides the log in panel.
 If the login fails it shows an error message.

 Now add the method `Login()` which does the authentication: